-The Remotely-Sensed GCP data are delivered to the customer in the same fashion as CompassData terrestrial GPS control points, including:
+The Remotely-Sensed GCP data are delivered to the customer in the same fashion as CompassData terrestrial GNSS control points, including:

-- An Image Chip corresponding with the SAR Image Chip for the control point
+- An Image Chip corresponding to the SAR Image Chip for the control point

 - Metadata file in CSV format